 A customer becomes difficult when there’s a clear gap between what they want and what’s possible.
 They may have unrealistic expectations, lack patience, or refuse to communicate effectively.

 Sometimes, they don’t understand the products or services and blame the provider for their confusion.
-A difficult customer often needs constant attention and finds faults in even the smallest details.
+A difficult customer often requires constant attention and finds faults even in the smallest details.

 This behavior can stress out staff and divert focus from other tasks.